 Aircraft circle at different levels within the stacks until there is space for them to land into Heathrow.
 The levels are separated by 1,000ft, and the lowest level (i.e. the bottom of the stack) is around 7,000ft.

 There are four holding stacks at Heathrow, known as ‘Bovingdon’, ‘Lambourne’, ‘Ockham’ and ‘Biggin’.
 The locations of the stacks have been the same since the 1960s.

-Aircraft enter the stack, circle and descend as shown in the diagram.
+Aircraft enter the stack, circle and descend.
 When they leave the stack they are directed by ATC onto the final approach to land at Heathrow.
 The controllers manage the order of the aircraft from all four stacks and guide them safely onto one of Heathrow’s two runways.

 There are no set routes for planes moving from the holding stacks to the final approach.
 While the overall patterns have remained similar for many years, the position of aircraft in the skies varies from flight to flight and day to day.

 Factors such as how busy the stack is, weather conditions, or the position of other aircraft on route into Heathrow will impact how aircraft are sequenced by air traffic controllers to leave the stack and make their way to the final approach.